 Try 99designs to get your entire YouTube channel designed by professionals.
 With its unique contest format, you’ll receive dozens of custom design concepts for one affordable fee.
 You can then choose the best design for your business, with everything from your header photo and banner to your thumbnail templates.

-Real estate agents seeking video inspiration with customizable storyboard templates
+Real estate agents seeking an easy-to-use video editor

 Agents who want a complete video marketing solution with analytics and a CRM

 Professionals wanting to record and edit videos of your screen from your web browser

 Pro tip: If you also want to improve the quality of your real estate listing videography, consider software programs that make it easy to generate 3D virtual tours.
 Matterport is the most well-known 3D tour creator.
 Aside from this, learn about other high-quality options in our guide to the best Matterport competitors.